semihtok/gin-gonic-gin-auto-template/README.md

 }
 ```

-and call in main method with gin instance
+then call method in main method with gin instance

 ``` go
 import (